eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.88
+- Kitties Galore was in the department always instead of only after 64 clicks!
+- Fade now applies to the newpix also
+- Frivolous: prevent blank space when past T** E** with placeholders

 ## 2.87
 - Fixed Glass Ceiling 0 not becoming available due to GCB Badge overwriting its department flag
 - Made a way to unlock Castles to Glass